ckim0306/ckim0306.github.io/_pages/about.md

 ---
 permalink: /
-title: "Full time PhD student and part time monkey painter"
+title: "Studying the origins of gene regulatory networks and phenotypic variation using snake venom"
 author_profile: true
 redirect_from:
   - /about/